patternfly-labs/react-table-batteries/packages/module/patternfly-docs/content/examples/basic.md

 ### Selection

+TODO this example will come in a separate PR
-TODO - flesh this out when useSelectionState has been moved here
+TODO add a version of the basic client table example with only selection enabled TODO copy over and rework things from OLD_DOCS.md here TODO flesh this out when useSelectionState has been moved to this repo

 ```js file="./ExampleFeatureSelection.tsx"